Department of Mathematics

 Local area high school and middle school students interested in mathematics, and their teachers, are invited to attend Sonia Kovalevsky Day, where they will explore the world of mathematics outside of the regular school curriculum and take part in fun, interactive activities.

 The event is designed to nurture and inspire young students, particularly girls and non-binary students, to recognize their potential and to encourage them to pursue interests in mathematics and related fields.
 Attending this event will help them connect with mathematically-minded peers, provide them with female role models, and inform them about the limitless possibilities of mathematics.
 We welcome students of all gender identities and especially encourage girls, including transgender girls, to attend.

 For questions, please contact Dr. Carmen Caprau (firstname.lastname@example.org).

 Our event would not be possible without the help of many donors and sponsors.
-Thanks very much to all of you!
+Thank you very much to all of you!